 There are a few courses which are exceptions.
 If you’re studying an integrated Masters degree programmes – for example MSci, MEng – you’ll pay an additional £9,250 for the Masters year.
 The MPharm is a four-year Masters course and students will pay £9,250 for each of the four years.

 Funding your studies

-Undergraduate students who usually live in Wales can apply to Student Finance Wales for a Tuition Fee Loan to cover the first £3,900 and a Tuition Fee Grant of £5,100 to cover the remainder of their tuition fees.
+Undergraduate students who usually live in Wales can apply to Student Finance Wales for a Tuition Fee Loan to cover their tuition fee.

 Student Finance Wales will pay your tuition fees directly to Strathclyde.

 You can apply for a Welsh Government Learning Grant (dependent on household income) of up to £6,885 and a Maintenance Loan of up to £6,650 (dependent on household income) to help cover your living costs while you're at university.

 Your Maintenance loan and Welsh Government Learning Grant will be paid to you by the Student Loans Company (SLC).